irrehaare/social-network-post-service/README.md

 I have implemented a possibility to permanently delete data from the DB, however in a default behaviour (without query parameter permanent=true) it only marks IS_DELETED value to true, which causes the object to act within the API as if it is deleted, but the data is kept in DB in case it's required later (e.g. because of some legal action).

+### Storing edits
+Because of similar reasoning I've implemented storing the edit history in the separate table.
+While there is no API to draw them it is much easier to implement one in the future, while recovering lost data would be, according to my knowledge, impossible.

 ### Updating view counts
 1. I've implemented a separate endpoint with the assumption, that there will be clients (web or phone app) that